Long Put Calculator

 Enter parameters and calculate to view P/L chart

-A long put option gives you the right, but not the obligation, to sell shares at the strike price before a predetermined expiration date.
+A long put option gives you the right, but not the obligation, to sell shares at the strike price before a set expiration date.
 It's a bearish strategy with limited risk and substantial profit potential if the stock declines.

 Key Characteristics